Pre-Health Programs application deadlines

 Letters of recommendation

-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores

 Standardized test scores are required of all Pre-Health Programs applicants**:

 - If you have taken the Medical College Admission Test (MCAT) or the Dental Admission Test (DAT), you must submit these scores.

 - If you have not taken the MCAT or the DAT, you will need to provide a score report for the SAT, ACT or Graduate Record Exam (GRE).

 Your SAT scores may be sent from the College Board using the institutional code 2986.
 Official SAT scores printed on an official high school transcript are also acceptable.

 Your ACT scores may be photocopied and mailed or faxed to the College of Liberal and Professional Studies office.
 ACT scores printed on an official high school transcript are also acceptable.

 Your GRE scores should be sent from ETS using the institutional code 2986.